Classifying texts with tidyllm

 writexl

-package and manually fix miss-classifications:
+package and manually fix miss-classifications.

 A manual review of the classifier’s output showed highly promising